 A high fever (or a febrile seizure) suggests pyelonephritis.

 Sometimes bacteria in the urine are discovered only on a screening urine test.
 In retrospect, they may have been causing symptoms, such as bedwetting, that weren’t recognized.

-Most urinary tract infections clear up quickly – within days – when the appropriate antibiotics are started.
+Most UTIs clear up quickly – within days – when the appropriate antibiotics are started.